karadikid/landing-zone/build-out-tasks.md

 * Delete default VPC from each member account

-* Create break glass IAM group and user in each account (CloudFormation template)
+* Create break glass admin IAM group and user in each member account (CloudFormation template)

 ### 3. Configure Platform Account